albertost5/car-finder-js/README.md

 # car-finder-js

-_Car finder project.
-Filter and list all cars stored as db.js file.
+_Project to list, filter and search cars from the "db".

 ## Features